noubre/seekdeep/README.md

 3. The app window will open, and you can start entering prompts in the text area and clicking "Seek" (or pressing Ctrl+Enter) to get responses.

 4. The app will automatically discover and connect to peers on the P2P network using Hyperswarm.

+### Desktop App as Host/Server

+The desktop app has built-in server capabilities, which means:

+1. You can run the desktop app as either a host or a peer
+2. When running as a host, other peers can connect to your instance directly
+3. No separate server component is required for most use cases
+4. The standalone server is primarily useful for headless environments or remote machines

+When you start the app, it automatically runs in host mode until you join an existing chat.

 ### Model Selection